 Another durable and popular Brazilian hardwood, Brazilian cherry is a great option for anyone who desires both resilience and the sophistication of a darker color.
 Keep in mind it has a natural reddish hue that darkens and gets richer over time.

 Maple provides a nice combination of affordability and durability, although the lower, more affordable grades tend to be a bit less durable.
 It is one of the hardest domestic woods, but not quite as hard as hickory.
 However, many Vancouver and Portland homeowners prefer maple's appearance to that of hickory, so they are willing to select the less durable option.

 Oak flooring is not quite as durable as the options mentioned above, but it is nonetheless an excellent option for homes with kids and high levels of traffic.
 The durability of oak should be evident if you visit early 1900s homes with oak floors, which were all the rage near the turn of the century.
 Many homes built during this era still have their original flooring, and while occasional dents and scratches can be found, oak flooring continues to look stunning after a century of use.
 Both red and white oak have relatively high hardness ratings, but white oak is a bit harder and more stable.
 Red oak is used more frequently in homes, however, in part because it has such an attractive color.

 There is no one hardwood flooring solution that will work best in every home with children.
-As you make this important decision, you’ll need to think carefully about your style and color preferences, as well as the wear and tear you anticipate your floors experiencing.
-To enlist the help of your local experts in making this choice, call Floor Coverings International Vancouver/Portland and schedule a free estimate.
+As you make this important decision, you'll need to think carefully about your style and color preferences, as well as the wear and tear you anticipate your floors experiencing.
+To enlist the help of your local experts in making this choice, call Floor Coverings International® of Vancouver and schedule a free estimate.
 By choosing carefully, you can ensure a long future of beautiful wood floors in your home.